dariusz-piekarz/pybind11-Vector-class/README.md

 This module contains:

 - A function returning the n-th element of the Fibonacci sequence.
-- **Vector_d class:** This class is a 1-dimensional container for double data.
+- **Vector class:** This class is a 1-dimensional  C++ container for template type data.
+Based on Vector class there is created a class Vector_d which is Python embedding of Vector<double>.
 Below is a list of functionalities available in the C++ class:
   - **Template:**
     - Default constructor
     - Constructor depending on the size of the Vector